Qazi Abdul Sattar

-Qazi Abdul Sattar (8 February 1933 at Machreta – 29 October 2018 at New Delhi) was an Indian novelist and short story writer who wrote in Urdu.
+Qazi Abdul Sattar (8 February 1933 at Machhrehta(Sitapur)– 29 October 2018 at New Delhi) was an Indian novelist and short story writer who wrote in Urdu.

 He had penned several Urdu novels – mainly set in historical contexts – including Shab Gazida, Dara Shikoh, Salahuddin Ayyubi, Khalid Ibn-e-Waleed, and Ghalib.

 Early life and education

 He was born in 1933 in Machreta near Sitapur.
 He completed his post graduation from Lucknow University.
 In 1954 he joined Aligarh Muslim University as a researcher.
 He served as a Professor of Urdu in Aligarh Muslim University until his retirement in 1991.